How Much Sleep Do Babies Need?

-1. Recognize the Signs That Your Baby Is Tired
+1. Know the Signs That Your Baby Is Tired

-Your baby will let you know if she needs sleep.
-Watch for these common signs of tiredness:
+Your baby will let you know when they need sleep.
+Watch for these common signs that they feel tired:

 - Looking away from you

-Don’t wait until your baby is overtired to put her to bed.
-An overtired baby has more trouble falling and staying asleep.
-Try to stay a step ahead by looking for the signs she’s getting sleepy before she's fussy and cranky.
+Don’t wait until your baby is overtired to put them to bed.
+An exhausted baby will actually have more trouble falling and staying asleep.
+Try to stay a step ahead by looking for the signs that they're getting sleepy before they become cranky.

 2. Set Your Baby’s Day-Night Sleep Cycle